-- (a) You must not try to pressure a debtor by misleading, harassing, threatening or putting pressure on a debtor's spouse or partner, a member of a debtor's family (especially a child) or other third parties such as authorised representatives. - (b) All communication with third parties, including members of a debtor's family, must be consistent with your privacy obligations to the debtor and the third party as set out in part 2, section 8, Privacy obligations to the debtor and third parties.
+- (a) You must not try to pressure a debtor by misleading, harassing, threatening or putting pressure on a debtor's spouse or partner, a member of a debtor's family (especially a child) or other third parties such as authorised representatives. - (b) Any communication with third parties, including members of a debtor's family, must be consistent with your privacy obligations to the debtor and the third party as set out in part 2, section 8 of this guideline, Privacy obligations to the debtor and third parties.

-A company threatened to call neighbours and friends of the debtor with the expectation that they would inform the debtor or the debtor's husband that the company had contacted them.
+A company called a neighbour and friend of the debtor with the expectation that they would inform the debtor or the debtor's husband that the company had contacted them.